n0th1ng-else/typescript-types-complex-example/ARTICLE.md

 }
 ```

-(imagine we highlight a button according to the type)
+(we highlight a button according to the type)

 Then we let's take a look at the simple case.
 We don't import anything, as the UI components expose the global
 variable, and we want to call a notification: